sharmanitin1507/Basic-Banking-System/README.md

 1. User table have basic fields such as name, email & current balance.
 2. Transaction table records all transfers happened along with their time.

-Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select receiver > View all Users > View Transfer History.

 Website Link : https://resultant-bearing.000webhostapp.com